Can you afford not to invest?

 savings accounts, building up a diverse investment portfolio could offer much healthier returns and enable you to achieve your savings goals much faster.

 The impact of inflation means many people have been forced to dip into their savings to help make ends meet.
 This is obviously reducing the amount they had hoped to have saved for the future.
-This monthly shortfall makes it difficult to plan ahead for your future financial goals no matter what stage in life you’re at.
+This monthly shortfall makes it difficult to plan ahead for your future financial goals no matter what stage in life you’re at but can you afford not to invest?

 It’s important to remember that investments are not risk-free and you could get back less money than you originally invested.
 However, the potential gains can be much greater than leaving your money in a low-interest savings account.